multiprocessio/datastation/runner/cmd/dsq/README.md

 You can either pipe data to `dsq` or you can pass a file name to it.

-When piping data to `dsq` you need to specify the file extension of MIME type.
+When piping data to `dsq` you need to specify the file extension or MIME type.

 For example: